 4. Applying NEC Sizing Factors

-NEC requires transformers to be sized with safety margins to accommodate continuous loads and inrush currents.
+NEC guidelines require transformers to be sized with safety margins to accommodate continuous loads and inrush currents.
 The sizing factor is applied as:

 Where: